ibcurly/Text-U-L8r-Privacy-Policy/README.md

     improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.</p>
 <p>The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions,
-    which is accessible at Text U L8r, unless otherwise defined in this Privacy Policy.</p>
+    which is accessible at TextAssured, unless otherwise defined in this Privacy Policy.</p>

 <p><strong>Information Collection and Use</strong></p>
 <p>For a better experience while using our Service, we may use certain